seniorcreative/cmd-line-canvas/README.md

 The app is therefore divided up into separate maintainable testable modules and follows this sequence:

-`app > handles input > parser input commmand > factory creates command for > app executes the command > checks if command is valid according to canvas principles and stores the command > app then generates the canvas picture from the stored commands > app renders the picture in the terminal`
+`app > handles input > parser input commmand > factory creates command passing canvas instance singleton > app executes the command > command creates canvas or throws if not yet available > drawing commands check if command is valid according to canvas principles and stores the command > app then generates the canvas picture from the stored commands > app renders the picture in the terminal`

-## Ideas for expansion

-* Add clear canvas command
-* Ability to delete lines, rectangles
-* Ability to transform the canvas - scale, flip, rotate etc
-* Add actual colors
-* Ability to save / export a drawing

 ## Assumptions